dmark/oauth2-in-action-golang/README.md

 ## Submitting PRs

 You are welcome to submit PRs and issues, but keep in mind I am doing this as an exercise in learning Go, so I may not merge any PRs or resolve any issues until I have completed the project.
-Also bear in mind the "Assumtions" below.
+Also bear in mind the "Assumptions" below.

 ## Assumptions

 The point of the book is to learn about the inner workings of OAuth2, and not to learn any particular programming language.
 For this reason, these translated golang versions of the book's exercises will keep things as simple as possible, meaning:

 * Using native features in golang and the standard library wherever possible (e.g., `net/http`, not Gin; `html/template`, not Templ)
-* Not necessarily doing things the "correct" way, either from a professional software development perspective, or from an idiomatic golang perspective.
+* Not necessarily doing things the "correct" way, either from a professional software development perspective (I am not a professional software developer), or from an idiomatic golang perspective.

 ## 2025-12-29